Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/015_EXP_ATTENTION_VORTICES/015_EXP_ATTENTION_VORTICES.md

 In BEC, vortices are topological defects with quantized circulation:

-**Do analogous vortex-like structures exist in attention patterns — stable topological defects with quantized "circulation"?**
+**Do analogous vortex-like structures exist in attention patterns, stable topological defects with quantized "circulation"?**

 ### 1.2 Why This Matters